canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 **`First` and `FirstOrDefault` return the first element in a collection.** `First` throws an exception if the collection is empty.
 Unlike `First`, `FirstOrDefault` returns a default value if the collection is empty.

+Also, `First` and `FirstOrDefault` return the first element matching a condition.

 Let's find the oldest movie we have watched.

 ```csharp